tommybobbins/Scratch_Probability/mean_median_mode.md

 # Step 3: Extension: Calculate the median

 The median is the middle value (e.g. the median of rolls 1,3,5 is 3 and the median of 1,3,5,7 is 4).
 To calculate the median of our rolls, we need to store all the values, sort them and then find the middle one.
-We have of course already stored all our rolls in the list *Dice_Rolls*.
+We have of course already sorted and stored all rolls in the list *Dice_Rolls*.
 What we need to do is find the mid-point of this list.
-We do this by calculating a *cumulative total* - adding up the numbers of rolls.
+We can find the mid-point by calculating a *cumulative total* - adding up the numbers of rolls.
+Once the cumulative total is greater than 50 we know which Dice number was the median.

 |  Dice Number  | Cumulative Rolls|
 |---------------|-----------------|